mb-group/ois/README.md

 See [an example position file here](tutorial/example/positions.dat).
 Mutant generation is here restricted to positions between indexes 15 and 25.

 ## Mutants file
-A mutants file, as generated by orthoseq generate, is a flat file containing one mutant per line.
+A mutants file, as generated by ois generate, is a flat file containing one mutant per line.
 The mutants file has a #-leading header line defining the various fields.
 Each mutant is defined by tab-delimited fields.
 The first m fields contain the mutations on protein A (if applicable), the next m2 fields contain the mutations on protein B (if applicable) and the last 5 fields contain the mutants energy scores.

 Each mutation field is of the form OrigAA_Position_MutatedAA, where OrigAA is the (numerically encoded) index of the amino-acid in the native sequence, global position is the (zero-based) position of the mutation **in the MSA**, and MutatedAA is the (numerically encoded) idnex of the amino-acid of the mutant.
 The last 5 fields contain the following normalized energy scores (see paper Methods section for exact definitions): ΔE<sub>IntraA*</sub>,  ΔE<sub>IntraB*</sub>,  ΔE<sub>Inter(A*,B*)</sub>,  ΔE<sub>Inter(A*,B)</sub>,  ΔE<sub>Inter(A,B*)</sub>.

 See [an example mutants file here](tutorial/example/example_orthoEs.dat).
 This file contains mutants with 3 mutations on protein A and 5 on protein B.
 # Utility functions
-To pre- and post-process the data into a format usable by orthoseq, a set of utility functions are availble in the ```utilites``` folder.
+To pre- and post-process the data into a format usable by ois, a set of utility functions are availble in the ```utilites``` folder.

 ### fastaToMatrix.py
-Converts an MSA from fasta to the internal sequence format used by orthoseq [describe here](#input-sequences)
+Converts an MSA from fasta to the internal sequence format used by ois [describe here](#input-sequences)
 ```shell
 Usage: python3 fastaToMatrix.py msa.fasta msa.dat
 ```

 ### matrixToFasta.py
-Converts an MSA the internal sequence format used by orthoseq [describe here](#input-sequences) to fasta format.
+Converts an MSA the internal sequence format used by ois [describe here](#input-sequences) to fasta format.
 ```shell
 Usage: python3 matrixToFasta.py msa.dat msa.fasta
 ```